Everything You Need to Know About MDF Doors

 2. Refinement of Wood Chips

 The wood chips are then put in a digester that is steam-pressurized, where they are softened.
-Then, they are put into a refiner chamber, where revolving disks pulp the softened chips into fibers that can be used to manufacture the board.
+Then, they are put into a refiner chamber, where revolving disks pulp the softened chips into wood fiber material that can be used to manufacture the board.

 The resins most commonly used when manufacturing MDF are urea-formaldehyde, although melamine resins, isocyanates and phenolic resins are used as well.
 Certain facilities will inject resin formulations in a short-retention blender, although the majority of plants inject resins into blowline systems.